deminden/kallisto_instrumented/INSTALL.md

 After performing these steps, you can simply build using make as long as new source files aren't introduced or the `CMakeLists.txt` scripts aren't modified.

+Note: this fork includes extra debug/tracing instrumentation and is not intended for production use.